alterNERDtive/VoiceAttack-profiles/docs/configuration/general.md

 stored in your custom profile.
 You could even have different custom profiles with their own distinct settings.

-The easiest way to change setings is to say `customize settings`.
-That will bring up a rudminteary settings UI.
+The easiest way to change settings is to say `customize settings`.
+That will bring up a rudimentary settings UI.

 You change also change the configuration directly via voice commands: